Robust Covariance and Scatter Matrix Estimation under Huber's Contamination Model: Robust Covariance Matrix Estimation

 When (\ref{eq:estimator of Gamma}) has multiple maxima, $\hat{\Gamma}$ is understood as any positive semi-definite matrix that attains the deepest level.
 A final estimator of $\Sigma$ is defined by $\hat{\Sigma}=\hat{\Gamma}/\beta$ as in (\ref{eq:estimator of Cov}).
-The statistical property of $\hat{\Sigma}$ is stated in the following theorem.
+The error bound of $\hat{\Sigma}$ is stated in the following theorem.